 The goal is for clients to release the emotions that have been stunted and repressed.
 For example, in its experiential therapy department, Morningside offers rock climbing, equine therapy, art therapy, Tai Chi, dance, and many other approaches that allow the client to fully process emotions and problems (and, Yoga, of course).
 Released from unresolved emotions around relationships, the client’s recovery rests on a solid foundation.
 Likewise, clients with co-occurring disorders address their anger, shame, doubts, and rage, replacing this dead baggage with feelings of love, hope, and serenity.

-Therapy can be a bumpy road, but the journey is always worth the work, the effort of the journey (what about Psychodrama therapy?).
+Therapy can be a bumpy road, but the journey is always worth the work and effort of the journey.
 Many clients have made previous attempts to stay sober, many have been resistant to therapy, and many have been in denial.
 The difference at Morningside Recovery comes in the culture, with staff, therapists and clients all working together for a common cause.
 As one therapist shared, “One of the miracles that I get to see that’s so rewarding is the restoration of a family.
 Therapy can detoxify the emotional climate of a client’s family.”